Porn - Are You a Consumer?

 Visit fightthenewdrug.org or joinfortify.com to find resources to help you!

+“For 10 years of my compulsion, I didn’t pursue my dreams.
 I didn’t discover my hobbies.
 For 10 years I played video games, watched TV, and watched porn.
 That was pretty much my life.
 Yes, I went out with friends and did social things, but when no one was around, that’s all I did.
 Now that porn is out of my life, I can pursue my dreams again.
 I can’t begin to describe how much I want the last decade back.
 The relationships I could have had and the growth I could have experienced.
 Porn prohibited me from having any real relationships.
 By taking up hundreds and hundreds of hours of my life, porn stunted me from growing as a person.”

-~ Derek
+~ Will

 Breaking the Habit

-• Avoid problem websites and browsing the internet when you’re bored, tired, or stressed.
+Avoid problem websites and browsing the internet when you’re bored, tired, or stressed.

-• Block pornography sites in your browser.
+Block pornography sites in your browser.
 You could also use a text-only browser for a while.

-• Did you just suffer a bad break-up?
+Did you just suffer a bad breakup?
 If so, only browse during the day.

-Try to replace the habit of watching pornography with some other activity.It’s easier to replace a bad habit with a good one than to just break it.
-Start working out to use up excess energy and fall asleep more quickly at night.
+Try to replace the pornography habit with some other activity.
+It’s easier to replace a bad habit with a good one than to just break the bad one.

 Have You Ever Been Asked To Send Nudes Before?
 Have You Ever Asked Someone Else To Send Nudes?
 Why Does It Matter?